GDQuest/website/content/course_access_check/_index.md

 # Course Access Check

-Here you can check if your connection can access all the resources necessary to follow GDQuest courses.
+Please verify that your connection can access all the resources necessary to follow GDQuest courses.

 ### Essential: